Biology Department

 In-Person

 Provides a broad perspective on the microbial world and its role in the biosphere.
 The diversity, morphology and physiology of prokaryotic microorganisms will be discussed.
 Laboratories stress basic microbiological techniques including microscopic examination, isolation from natural environments, enumeration and examination of physiology.
-Prerequisites: BIOL 201, 204; and six credits of second year organic chemistry or biochemistry: CHEM 221, 222 or CHEM 225 and 255 or (beginning in 2023-24) CHEM 221 and 255.
-Open to human kinetics and health students upon completion of BIOL 204 and six credits of chemistry as previously described.
+Prerequisites: BIOL 204 or 205; and six credits of second year organic chemistry or biochemistry: CHEM 221 and 222 or 255.
 Three credits and lab.

 Biostatistics